5 Unusual Travel Tips for Europe

 It might be fun to tell those stories years later after they’ve happened.
 However, they are not always made up of pleasant experiences.

-Some of the events described in this article occurred to me, while others occurred to friends; hopefully, however, none of them will occur to you.
+Some of the events that inspired the travel tips for Europe described in this article occurred to me, while others occurred to friends; hopefully, however, none of them will occur to you.

 If you need Czech money (and you will, given the Euro is not legal cash here), use an ATM.